smk762/notary_docker_main/README.md

 ---
 ## Setup

-1. Clone this repository: `git clone https://github.com/smk762/notary_docker_main -b notary-explorer-group-one --recurse-submodule`
+1. Clone this repository: `git clone https://github.com/smk762/notary_docker_main -b notary-explorer-groups --recurse-submodule`
 2. Run `./setup` to install the zcash-params and pip dependencies.
 3. Run `./update` to:
+    - Set the coins group to be built
     - Update the insight-explorer submodule
     - Generate daemon config files
     - Create and link cli wrappers